 Calorie counting is the most sustainable but it is also really easy to cheat on.
 If you cheat even a little, you don’t lose weight, so you have to become a bit obsessive.
 It is good for exercise as you can carb up when you need to.

-Vegan is not good for weight loss unless you cut out the grains, or at least cut down on them a lot.
+Vegan could be amazing for weightloss but you have to cut out the grains and watch out on the nuts/avocados etc, or at least cut down on them a lot.
 You need to be very prepared and eating out was a nightmare in Morocco.
 In the UK you could find Thai or Indian restaurants so would be fine.

 And one big plus?
 I have had no wish to binge eat whatsoever.
-I am hoping that that is one part of the experiment that will last!
+I am hoping that that is one part of the three diets for fitness: paleo, vegan, calorie counting that will last!